 Contractors who work through a limited company and wish to remain outside of IR35 after April 2020 should ensure a genuine right of substitution exists throughout each contract.
 To stay outside of IR35, you need to be able to show to HMRC that someone of equal competence, supplied by you, could have carried out the work to the same standard.
 In other words, that they’re paying for a service, not for you.
 Should a client specifically ask for you to do the work and reject an equally qualified colleague, the Revenue may interpret this to mean that you are inside IR35.

 Bringing your own tools and equipment is one way of proving to HMRC that you are self-employed, as is having several different customers at the same time.
 Similarly, taking on financial risk by being willing to correct work in your own time and at your own cost, or being paid after submitting an invoice after completion of the task, is proof.

 How can I prepare for the changes?

-HMRC has confirmed an improved version of its check employment status for tax (CEST) tool should launch before the end of the year, however, if the reform to the CEST tool is not delivered before next April, establishing whether or not you will be treated as an employee or within the off-payroll rules before using the tool would be a good place to start.
+HMRC launched an improved version of its check employment status for tax (CEST) tool in 2019 which aims to help establish whether or not you will be treated as an employee or within the off-payroll rules.

 If it looks like you will fall within IR35, it may be beneficial to weigh up whether or not you would be better off becoming a permanent employee.
 Alternative options include closing down a limited company before the rules extend to the private sector or taking on temporary assignments through an umbrella company.